ericfarng/yaed-java/README.md

   2. minimumBoundingBoxSize = remove straight lines
   3. distanceToEllipseContour, distanceToEllipseContourScoreCutoff, reliabilityCutoff = remove poorly fitting ellipses and ellipse noise
 3. If things aren't working, check out the example for details how to output intermediate debug images
+4. Auto-threshold for the Canny edge detector is not fast and linear with the size of the image.
+Setting low/high threshold is much faster.
+Also, auto-threshold still has some parameters.
+Check out the code if it is not working
+5. Finding straight lines only uses 3 points, but this can be turned off to use all points (but slower)

 ### References